 Click OK.

-So you’ll now have a new notification to personalize for your site visitor.
+You’ll now have a new notification that you can personalize for your site visitors.
 But first, erase {admin_email} so this notification isn’t sent to you.

 Then, click on Show Smart Tags in the Send To Email Address and click on Email.